 Enter any café in Vienna and you’ll likely see a bentwood chair (often a little faded with the ravages of time and a million drops of spilled coffee).

-The chair’s introduction in the 19th century influenced furniture design for decades to come, with the Thonet company at the centre of the revolution: the Bentwood and Beyond exhibition at the MAK museum explores the continuing influence of Thonet and its products.
+The chair’s introduction in the 19th century influenced furniture design for decades to come, with Thonet at the centre of the revolution: the Bentwood and Beyond exhibition at the MAK museum explores the continuing influence of the company and its products.

-- Covers the importance of the Thonet company to the Vienna modernist movement and beyond
+- Take a trip through the company’s history and discover the importance of Thonet to the Vienna modernist movement and later design developments

 - Open Dec 18, 2019 – Apr 13, 2020